MediaComem/comem-archioweb/subjects/js-modules/README.md

-### JavaScript module systems compabitility
+### JavaScript module systems compatibility

-Those systems are **not natively supported by browsers** (although ECMAScript modules are almost there), meaning that you cannot use AMD's `define()` or CommonJS's `require()` in the browser without including a module loader like RequireJS or System.js;
+**ECMAScript modules are natively supported** by all modern browsers and by Node.js, so `import`/`export` works out of the box today.
-and support for ECMAScript's `import/export` is not yet complete (and might never be on old browsers like Internet Explorer).
+AMD and CommonJS, however, are **not** natively supported by browsers: you cannot use AMD's `define()` or CommonJS's `require()` in the browser without including a module loader like RequireJS or System.js.

 Various tools can be used to work with JavaScript modules today: